opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 }
 ```

-I reckon more than one developer, like me did not know immediately which iteration of `i` is the correct `i`.
+I reckon more than one developer, like me, did not immediately know which iteration of `i` is the correct `i`.
 The moment where the `i++` operation take place is not obvious in the syntax.
 In fact, it is after the loop has executed but before the next test.
 So the `i++` is effectively moved to be the final expression of the loop no matter which branch is taken.
 Or if you prefer, it is moved to be the expression before the test, except for the first time around the loop.
 And would it make a difference, if you wrote `++i`?

 To be honest, I have not ran this version of the code so please send a comment to correct the it if you know better and help me to make my point!